GATB/MindTheGap/README.md

         >bkpt5_chr1_pos_39114_fuzzy_0_HOM_len_57_qual_15_avg_cov_21.69_median_cov_17.00 solution 2/3
         #this is the second sequence out of 3

+	**Contig gap-fill header specificies**:

+	When used with option `-contig`, the fasta header is a little bit different: it contains notably two contig identifiers (their fasta headers in the original contig file) with optionnally a sufix "_Rc" if it is reversed.

+	 	>contig3_len_3652;contig18_len_19822_Rc;len_117_qual_50_median_cov_1350
+		#contig3_len_3652 : header of contig3 in the original input file contigs.fa
+		#contig18_len_19822 : header of contig18 in the original input file contigs.fa
+		#_Rc : absent from the first contig and present after the second contig, this means that the end of contig3 is gap-filled with the end of contig18 (that is with the beginning of the reverse complement of contig18).
+		#len_117_qual_50_median_cov_1350 : information about the assembled gap-fill sequence

     **Quality scores**:

     Each insertion is assigned a quality score ranging from 0 (low quality) to 50 (highest quality).
 This quality score reflects mainly repeat-associated criteria: